 Also problematic is that we did not control for participants’ offline friend networks and popularity, which prevents us from accounting for the role of offline friendships in the construction of Facebook friend networks (Zywica & Danowski, 2008).
 This issue is particularly critical to address given that Facebook friend relationships often implicate the users’ social connections based on offline relationships and interactions (boyd & Ellison, 2007; Tong et al., 2008).

 In addition, our convenience sample lacks racial/ethnic diversity.
 In our data, White/Caucasian participants accounted for 91.5% of the total sample.
-Although the proportion of each racial/ethnic category included in the sample was representative of the student population of the institution where the data were collected, generalizability of the current findings to the general college student population in the U.S. may be limited because of the predominantly White/Caucasian sample employed in our research.
+Although the proportion of each racial/ethnic category included in the sample was representative of the student population of the institution where the data were collected, extending the current findings to the general college student population in the U.S. may be limited because of the predominantly White/Caucasian sample employed in our research.

 Another limitation concerns our participant sample.
 As in many other studies on SNSs including Facebook (Ellison, Heino, & Gibbs, 2006; Ellison et al., 2007; Ross et al., 2009), our sample consisted of college students.
 Although college-age users constitute the core user population when it comes to Facebook use, future research should be conducted with non-college-age samples such as older adults and adolescents.
 Whereas Facebook was primarily used by college students in its early phase (boyd & Ellison, 2007), the door for Facebook membership has been open to the general public since 2006.
 From then on, the number of users who are non- college-age users has shown a dramatic increase (e.g., Smith, 2009).
 Given this trend, it will be important to investigate how non-college-age users’ sense of self shapes their friending behavior and the size of their social connections on Facebook.
 As pointed out by Zywica and Danowski (2008), adolescent samples—high school students in particular—would be particularly intriguing to study in consideration that popularity among peers is considered such an important aspect of social life for these individuals.
+Even so, SNS users are rapidly expanding to a higher mean age of the late 30s (Hampton, 2011).
+No longer is Facebook strictly the SNS born out of the university culture.
+One must question whether the use of Facebook has changed in more mature user circles.
+For example, are the digital exchanges elevated intellectual discussion; or is the rhetoric from 30 ad 40 year olds on the platform construct an online persona comparable to a college student?
+Certainly, further research would be very revealing.
+But the research done at the college age, begs the question, has Facebook changed to the culture of an older age group or has a highly educated, older age group been enraptured by the pressure of public SC?

 4-3.
 Implications and Suggestion for Future Research